jack-dunham/quantum-modelling-centre/src/_tutorials/julia.md

 julia> myadd(2, 3)
 -1
 ```
-One would need to *restart* julia and then `include` the package again, which is impracticle when testing code.
-To solve this, there is one essential package not included in the Julia standard library: [Revise.jl]("https://timholy.github.io/Revise.jl/stable/").
-Revise.jl will automatically include update any changes to source code loaded in the REPL, without require a REPL restart, provided the file is loaded using
+Normally, one would need to restart Julia and then `include` the package again, which is impractical when testing code.
+To address this, there is an essential package not included in the Julia standard library: [Revise.jl](https://timholy.github.io/Revise.jl/stable/).
+Revise.jl automatically updates any changes to source code loaded in the REPL without requiring a restart, provided the file is loaded using:
 ```julia
 using Revise
 julia> Revise.includet("myadd.jl") # notice the `t` in `includet`